Passionario/cabal/README.md

-# Social Democracy: An Alternate History
+Based on Social Democracy: An Alternate History by Autumn Chen

 ## Included Libraries